Text

 Use Cases

-- •Writing tongue twisters for speech therapy or classroom exercises
+- •Writing tongue twisters for a speech therapy session or primary school literacy exercise

-- •Generating chapter titles or section headers for creative writing projects
+- •Generating alliterative chapter titles for a novel or section headers in a Substack newsletter

 Tips